 Videos are one of the most powerful and engaging digital marketing tools today.
-Recent data shows that about 87% of businesses globally use video marketing.
+Marketing research data from Wyzowl shows that about 87% of businesses globally use video marketing.
 However, a sizable number of video content are not accessible to certain audiences.
 Why?
 Simply because they lack captions and subtitles.

 Video accessibility is required by international web accessibility standards.
 Plus, adding captions and subtitles to your video improves how people understand your content and encourages viral sharing.
 So, what are your options?
 We’ll get to that soon, but first, let’s get some definitions straight.

 Captions are words displayed on the screen that describes the speech and actions in multimedia content (video or audio) in real-time.
 Often, they provide relevant information such as the speaker’s name, background sounds, and other sound effects.

 Captions may be “open” (always displayed) or “closed (enabled when needed).

 Here’s an example of closed captions in effect: